2013 Labor Day Concert at the U.S. Capitol

 Temporary street closures will last from 12:01 a.m. on Saturday, August 31 through 4:00 a.m. on Monday, September 2:

 - First Street between Independence Avenue, SW and Constitution Avenue, NW

 - Pennsylvania Avenue, NW between First Street, NW and Third Street, NW

 - Maryland Avenue between First Street, SW and Third Street, SW

-Two northbound lanes along First Street between Garfield Circle and Peace Circle will remain closed through Monday, September 3 at 2:00 p.m.
+First Street SW / NW between Peace and Garfield Circles will remain closed through Monday, September 2 at 2:00 p.m.

 For additional information on The Labor Day Capitol Concert, please visit https://www.kennedy-center.org/nso/.

-If there are any questions about these events or our security procedures, you may contact the United States Capitol Police Public Information Office at 202-224-1677.
+If there are any questions about this event, you may contact the United States Capitol Police Public Information Office at 202-224-1677.

 * * * * * *